Fast ForWord is trusted worldwide

-While Brain HQ and Lumosity are primarily targeting the processing and memory declines that come with age, Fast ForWord is first and foremost a reading program.
-It starts with cognitive exercises, some of which are similar to Lumosity and Brain HQ, and then quickly moves into decoding and fluency, language structure, spelling and comprehension -- reading skills not addressed in the other two programs.
-Fast ForWord also has a remedial aspect to it, more intense, with smaller incremental steps, aiming to bring struggling readers and learners up the curve to academic proficiency.
+While Brain HQ and Lumosity are primarily targeting brain function declines that come with age, Fast ForWord is first and foremost a reading program.
+It starts with sound-based cognitive exercises and then quickly moves into decoding and fluency, language structure, spelling and comprehension -- reading skills not addressed in the other two programs. .

 Monitored vs. Unsupervised

-At-home programs are notoriously ineffective, if only because participation at home, without supervision, can be inconsistent.
+At-home programs are notoriously ineffective, if only because participation at home without supervision, can be inconsistent.
 That is fine if you are doing an online brain training program to help brighten your life a little.
 It is not fine if you are relying on the program to help your child turn the corner in reading or at school.
-Fast ForWord by Gemm Learning provides constant supervision and motivational tools to help you stick with and get the results at home that you would expect from going to a clinic each day.
+Gemm Learning provides constant supervision and motivational tools to help you stick with it and get results.

 Brain HQ, Lumosity or Fast ForWord?